VariantSync/Vatras/README.md

 | Theorem 5.20    | Sound(FST)                        | `FST-is-sound`                                                     | [src/Translation/LanguageMap.lagda.md](src/Translation/LanguageMap.lagda.md)                         |                                                                                                                                                                    |
 |                 | 2CC ≽ FST                         | `2CC≽FST`                                                          | [src/Translation/LanguageMap.lagda.md](src/Translation/LanguageMap.lagda.md)                         |                                                                                                                                                                    |

+Some formalizations in the library differ slightly from their in-paper-representation:

+- A few definitions and proofs in this library generalize over the type of variants `V : 𝕍`.
+In the paper, this type is fixed to rose trees (see Definition 3.1, trees where each node can have any number of children), which we also formalized in [src/Framework/Variants.agda](src/Framework/Variants.agda) as type `Rose`.
+This generalization allows us to also formalize variability languages that (1) have other variant types such as Gruler's language (see [src/Lang/Gruler.agda](src/Lang/Gruler.agda), Section 3.6 in the paper), or
+(2) are independent of the variant type, such as [clone and own](src/Lang/VariantList.lagda.md) (Section 5.2 in the paper).
+- Also generalizing over the annotation language `F : 𝔽` was rather easy in the paper (Section 3.3) but requires to carry around that `𝔽` explicitly in Agda a lot.

 > Note to the OOPSLA Artifact Reviewers:
 > During formalization, we noticed that the proof of VariantList ≽ FST is easier than Sound(FST) and 2CC ≽ FST.
 > Hence, we proof VariantList ≽ FST, conclude 2CC ≽ FST using transitivity and follow Sound(FST) from 2CC ≽ FST.
 > We intend to adapt the proof in the paper to the formalized proof.

 #### Frameworks and Dependencies